Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 - Trello Alternative

 - Conclusion: Who’s the winner?
 Trello or Asana?

-Trello is mostly a card-based task/project management tool which can be used for almost anything where limited team collaboration is required.
-Whether you’re doing project managing for websites or managing your home decoration project Trello mimics real-life boards to manage the project.
+Trello is a card-based task/project management tool which can be used for projects team collaboration is required.
+Trello mimics real-life boards to manage the project.
+Asana takes a task-oriented approach and offers better workflow functionality.
+Trello is easy to work with but Asana has a broader set of features.

-Asana takes a more task-oriented approach.
-It is intended more for projects which have a bit of a more rigorous process to them.
-It’s mostly used by small teams working on projects together.
+Asana is intended for projects which have a rigorous process associated with them and is typically used by small teams working on projects together.